stat545ubc-2023/mda-cchuong/Mini-Data-Analysis-Milestone-1.md

 <!-------------------------- Start your work below ---------------------------->

 I am going to choose the cancer_sample dataset.
-It has a good number of observations and columns, so lots to explore,doesn’t look too messy, and there is a categorical variables so so I can do different kinds of analyses
+It has a good number of observations and columns, so lots to explore, doesn’t look too messy (not a lot of NA’s or long strings in the cells), and there is a categorical variables so I can do different kinds of analyses for the different categorical variable levels.
 <!----------------------------------------------------------------------------->

 1.4 **(2 points)** Time for a final decision!
 Going back to the